Reagan National Airport Traveler Update on Coronavirus

 Two New Security Checkpoints will be constructed above the Terminal B/C Arrivals roadway

 More than twenty years ago, Reagan National’s passenger areas were designed to serve 15 million passengers annually.
-Today, more than 23 million passengers travel through the airport, straining infrastructure.
+At peak, more than 23 million passengers traveled through the airport, straining infrastructure.
 In addition, passengers transferring between gate areas have to pass through another security checkpoint or ride a bus outdoors.

 About the New Security Checkpoints Project